royerlab/in-silico-fate-mapping/README.md

 ## Installation

+We suggest you create a fresh conda environment to avoid conflicts with your existing package.
+To do this, you need to:

+    conda create -n fatemap python=3.11
+    conda activate fatemap

-You can install `in-silico-fate-mapping` via [pip]:
+And then, you can install `in-silico-fate-mapping` via [pip] and other additional useful packages:

-    pip install in-silico-fate-mapping
+    pip install ultrack napari-ome-zarr napari[all] in-silicio-fate-mapping

 To install the latest development version :